 The School Facilities Master Plan is a blueprint for an unprecedented school construction program that began as a result of the devastating impact of Hurricane Katrina.
 The Master Plan outlines how the city will spend almost $2 billion in federal funding on new school construction and building renovations.

-Listed below, from newest to oldest, are the different versions and updates of the School Facilities Master Plan.
-For more information, you can visit the Master Plan Website.
+Listed below, from newest to oldest, are updates and different versions of the School Facilities Master Plan.
+For more information, view the Recovery School District’s Master Plan page.

 As called for in the amended School Facilities Master Plan, OPSB and the RSD have formed a commission to develop recommendations for how future capital improvements and maintenance needs, which were not addressed by the School Facilities Master Plan, should be managed.
 Seven local community members, representing a cross section of business and industry, have been selected to serve on the commission.